nightawks/notebooks/README.md

 Coming Soon!

 ## Contributions
 Contributions for further data analysis are welcome.
+Please open an issue to ask for access tokens of scrapped result dataset stored on Google Firebase.

 ### LICENSE
 [MIT](LICENSE)